 Children Becoming Literate

-There is also an opportunity to access the Undergraduate Entry Pathway for early Years Professional Status (EYPS) (18 months from level 5 of this degree).
+There is also an opportunity to access the Undergraduate Entry Pathway for Early Years Teacher status (18 months from level 5 of this degree).

 This pathway is specifically designed for Undergraduates completing a degree in Early Childhood Studies.
 The pathway is interwoven with the degree programme in the second year of studies and includes 18 weeks placement experience.
 This pathway attracts a bursary but can also be self-funded.